n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.bitbuckettrigger.md

+---
+title: Bitbucket trigger node - n8n Documentation
+description: Documentation for the Bitbucket trigger node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Bitbucket trigger

 [Bitbucket](https://bitbucket.org/) is a web-based version control repository hosting service owned by Atlassian, for source code and development projects that use either Mercurial or Git revision control systems.